1337samuels/nlp_paper/README.md

 # Predicting New Paper Abstracts Using VAE-GAN

-This repository contains the code of the paper: [Name TBD](https://www.overleaf.com/project/62d6c596e95fd04807c23c2b)
+This repository contains the code of the paper: [Predicting New Paper Abstracts Using VAE-GAN](https://www.overleaf.com/project/62d6c596e95fd04807c23c2b)

 ### Installation